mikepk/botocore/docs/source/reference/services/servicecatalog.rst

-    Provides information about parameters required to provision a specified product in a specified manner.
-Use this operation to obtain the list of ``ProvisioningArtifactParameters`` parameters available to call the  ProvisionProduct operation for the specified product.
+    Gets information about the configuration required to provision the specified product using the specified provisioning artifact.

     If the output contains a TagOption key with an empty list of values, there is a TagOption conflict for that key.
 The end user cannot take action to fix the conflict, and launch is not blocked.
-In subsequent calls to the ``ProvisionProduct`` operation, do not include conflicted TagOption keys as tags.
-Calls to ``ProvisionProduct`` with empty TagOption values cause the error "Parameter validation failed: Missing required parameter in Tags[*N* ]:*Value* ".
-Calls to ``ProvisionProduct`` with conflicted TagOption keys automatically tag the provisioned product with the conflicted keys with the value "``sc-tagoption-conflict-portfolioId-productId`` ".
+In subsequent calls to  ProvisionProduct , do not include conflicted TagOption keys as tags, or this will cause the error "Parameter validation failed: Missing required parameter in Tags[*N* ]:*Value* " and tag the provisioned product with the value ``sc-tagoption-conflict-portfolioId-productId`` .